valentina-b/ecosio-eco-friendly-cosmetics/README.md

 ### Visual Style

-Once the font, colour palette and images were selected, I've focused on the design of the elements.
+Once the font, colour palette and images were selected, I focused on the design of the elements.
 I wanted the web app to look professional, minimalistic and modern.

 Since my goal was to create a product that would resonate with male audience, I've decided that it would be the best to keep the page elements